ylingfeng/FGVP/README.md

 ### Install
-**Acknowledgement**:
-[ReClip](https://arxiv.org/abs/2204.05991): The architecture we built upon, the installation instructions for this repository, and the preparation of datasets can be found in the [ReClip repository](https://github.com/allenai/reclip).
+Our code is built upon [ReClip](https://arxiv.org/abs/2204.05991).
+The installation instructions and the preparation of datasets are the same as the [ReClip repository](https://github.com/allenai/reclip).

 ### FGVP